-The Authority currently holds £50.0 million of loans, a decrease of £6.6 million on the previous year, as part of its strategy for funding previous years' capital programmes.
-The balance sheet forecast in table 1 shows that the Authority may need to borrow up to £2.5m in 2024/25.
+The Authority currently holds £47.9 million of loans, a decrease of £4.1 million on the previous year, as part of its strategy for funding previous years' capital programmes.
+The balance sheet forecast in table 1 shows that the Authority does not expect to need to borrow in 2025/26.
 The Authority may however borrow to pre-fund future years' requirements, providing this does not exceed the authorised limit for borrowing of £80 million.